-MAINTENANCE CHART

-COMPONENT

-MAINTENANCE

-AVOID

-Wheel Bearings

-The wheel bearings in your new Jayco tent camper are pre-greased.
-It is recommended that you repack these bearings at 12,000 miles or at the end of each season's camping to prepare for winter months ahead.

-Use only a multipurpose No. 1 or 2 good quality wheel bearing grease.
+MAINTENANCE CHA RT COMPONENT MAINTENANCE AVOID Wheel Bearings The wheel bearings in your new Jayco tent camper are pregreased.
+It is recommended that you repack these bearings at 12,000 miles (19,000 kilometers) or at the end of each season's camping to prepare for winter months ahead. (a.)
+Exposure to water or condensation will cause bearings to rust. (b.)
+Never let bearings run dry. (c.)
+Never overpack wheel Use only a multipurpose No. 1 or 2 good quality wheel bearing grease. bearings, especially in the middle of hub.
+It will trap heat if overpacked.
 If bearing or cone (race) become pitted, replace any damaged part.
 NOTE: Should you be concerned about heat in wheel bearings, check them occasionally while traveling by placing hand on hub.
 You will be able to hold your hand momentarily on the hub.
 Should it be extremely hot, it is recommended to have the bearings inspected by a qualified service center.

-NOTE: During break-in period (first 500 miles) your hubs may feel extra warm due to brake shoes setting in with the brake drum.
+NOTE: During break-in period (first 500 miles) (800 kilometers) your hubs may feel extra warm due to brake shoes setting in with the brake drum.
+Lug Nuts Lug nuts must be checked at 10, 25, and 50 miles (15, 40 and 100 kilometers) when new or after tire removal, then every 3,000 miles.

-Lug Nuts

-Lug nuts must be checked at 10, 25, and 50 miles when new or after tire removal, then every 3,000 miles.
 After this, lug nuts should be periodically checked for safety, especially before any long trip and extensive braking or a tire change.

-Tighten lug nuts to specified torque using a cross tighten sequence.
+WARNING: DO NOT ignore checking wheel lug nuts.
+Failure to do can cause wheel loss and an accident.
+Tighten lug nuts to 85-95 ft. pounds torque for 12" tires and 50-75 pounds torque for 13" tires using a cross tighten sequence.

-See "Changing the Tire & Wheel" section of Chapter 7.
+See "Changing the Tire & Wheel" in Chapter 7.